VIVID·REPAIRS/THE FIELD GUIDE/LAPTOPPublished 23 March 2026Prices live from Amazon UK

 Build quality is acceptable for the price.
 It's plastic, but doesn't feel cheap or creaky.
 The 15.6-inch display uses TN panel technology, which means viewing angles aren't brilliant and colours look washed out compared to IPS screens.
 If you're doing colour-critical work, this isn't the laptop for you.
 For documents, spreadsheets, and casual media consumption, it's fine.

 Battery life is the weak point, managing around 5-6 hours of mixed use.
-That’s enough for a morning of lectures or a few hours at a coffee shop, but you’ll need the charger for full-day computing.
-We covered this in our HP 15s Budget Laptop review, where we tested it against similar mid-range options.
+That's enough for a morning of lectures or a few hours at a coffee shop, but you'll need the charger for full-day computing.
+We covered this in our HP 15s Budget Laptop review, where it's set against similar mid-range options.

 The 8GB RAM is this laptop's saving grace, allowing decent multitasking with web browsers and office applications.
 The IPS display is a pleasant surprise at this price, offering better viewing angles than the more expensive HP 15s with its TN panel.
 Colours aren't accurate, but they're vibrant enough for casual use.